solid-contrib/solid-tutorial-angular/chapter1.md

 SoLiD apps typically run completely client side and do not require a server, except to identify a user, or store data.

+This app is based on [AngularJS](https://angularjs.org/).
+Setup and scaffolding of the app is out of scope for this book.
+But there are many [tutorials](https://docs.angularjs.org/misc/started) online that show you how to get started.
+The code is also available for download in the footnotes.

 Hello world is a simple app that allows decentralized login and logout using the [WebID](http://webid.info/) Identity system.
 The remote server will perform the authentication, typically using TLS, but any authentication is allowed provided that the [User](https://www.w3.org/community/rww/wiki/User_Header) header is sent back.

-The set up of a an [AngularJS](https://angularjs.org/) app is out of scope for this book.
-But there are many [tutorials](https://docs.angularjs.org/misc/started) online that show you how to get started.
-The code is also available for download in the footnotes.

 First, we will look at how to use decentralized login using JavaScript.
 Using [WebID](http://webid.info/) it is possible to login using an HTTP URI that denotes you, and that can also be dereferenced to find out more about you.
 In this app, we will simply get the URI of the user and display it on screen.
 The **login** code is below: